 More info on Birds

 Begin picking the pods when they are 10cm (4in) long.
 Pods are ready when they snap easily and before the beans can be seen through the pod.
-By picking regularly you can crop plants for several weeks.
+By picking regularly you can crop dwarf French beans plants for several weeks and climbing French beans for much longer.

 A simple summer salad of French beans atop mozzarella slices with an unusual yoghurt dressing.